bliutwo/pomodoro/README.md

-# 2020 Update
+# 2020 Updates

-## Latest update (4/20/2020, 00:43)
+(4/20/2020, 20:53) There may be hope yet for that problem below!
+Check [latest TODO](#latest--current-todos).

-This doesn't quite work on Mac.
+(4/20/2020, 00:43) This doesn't quite work on Mac.
 The window keeps going to the front, but more importantly, steals focus from other apps.

-## Latest update (4/19/2020, 17:08)

-I've finished the main functionality of the GUI app.
+(4/19/2020, 17:08) I've finished the main functionality of the GUI app.
 There are several issues and bugs I plan to fix, but since I mainly need to study material for job interviews (algorithms and such), I'll postpone the fixing and cross-platform release to another weekend.
 For now, I have a working application that is better than my previous iteration.